laczkol/QVG/README.md

 	The mismatch penalty score of bwa.
 Used during short-read alignment. [default = 4] -bwa_O or --gap-open-penalty
 	The gap opening penalty score of bwa.
+Used during short-read alignment. [default = 6] -bwa_E or --gap-extension-penalty
+	The gap extension penalty of bwa.
+Used during short-read alignment. [default = 1] -bwa_L or --clipping-penalty
-Used during short-read alignment. [default = 6] -type or --sequencing-type
+	The clipping penalty of bwa.
+Used during short-read alignment. [default = 5] -type or --sequencing-type
 	The pipeline can use both singe-end and paired-end reads.
 The default is paired-end (PE).
 Setting this parameter to SE will look for single-end read files.
 -trim_front1 or --trim-front1